 Dobar dan!
 My name is Martin.
-I am Croatian, but I grew in Canada, in a quaint little village by the sea on the Pacific Northwest.
-In my spare time I like to read books and go shrimping.
-About a year ago I fell madly in love with my family's extra virgin olive oil from Dalmacija, Croatia while attending the annual village harvest.
-Since then, I've been drinking olive oil daily.
+I grew in Canada, in a quaint little village by the sea on the Pacific Northwest.
+A few years ago I fell madly in love with my family's olive oil while attending our annual village harvest in Croatia.

-Nowadays, I've come to see that few are more obsessed with real oils than me.
-But for more than merely its sublime taste, I have come to deeply respect its heavenly graces.
-Olive oil truly is something else.
+Nowadays, I've come to see that few are more obsessed with Real Oils than I am.
+But for more than merely its sublime taste, I have come to deeply respect this humble fruit.
+Olive oil truly is an ancient miracle.

-In October, 2017 I quit my job as a software developer at an international IT company.
+In October 2017 I quit my job as a software developer.
 I decided to head down to Croatia to visit my grandparents during the annual olive harvest before my return trip to Canada.
-I have been to Croatia many times but I had yet to ever participate in an olive harvest.
+I have been to Croatia many times but I had never participated in an olive harvest.

-There was something mythical about it all, spending time amongst those ancient trees, those little wooden shrines that have housed and fed the peoples of that place, my selo and others, for millennia.
+There was something mythical about it all, spending time among those ancient trees, those little wooden shrines that have nourished the peoples of that place, my selo and others, for millennia.
 I did not know it then but I would soon find myself deeply entwined with their long and branching history.

-So I left half my clothes in the selo to make room in my suit case for 20 liters of the finest extra virgin olive oil I've ever tasted.
+After much work and more feasting, my trip was coming to an end.
+It was time to return home.
+I left half my clothes in the selo to make room in my suit case for 20 liters of the finest extra virgin olive oil I'd ever tasted.
 When I returned home, I wrote a single blog post about my oils and shared it on Twitter.
 I sold out my luggage supply in a matter hours, and the rest is history.

-Selo Oils is my family’s ultra premium extra virgin olive oil.
-It hails from the selo, which is the word for “village” in Croatian.
-My “selo” is located in the sunny windswept plains of Zadar County in Dalmatia, Croatia, a short 15 minute drive in-land from the Adriatic Sea.
+Selo Olive Oil is my family’s ultra premium extra virgin olive oil.
+It hails from the selo, which is the word for village in Croatian.
+My selo is located in the sunny windswept plains of Zadar County in Dalmatia, Croatia, a short 15 minute in-land drive from the Adriatic Sea.
 I guess you could say we are old fashioned.
-Although my grandparents had left Croatia long ago, and have spent most of their lives building houses in Canada, their hearts truly do lie in the selo.
-In fact, they are proud to call themselves Seljaks.
+Although my grandparents left Croatia long ago, and have spent most of their lives working in Canada, their hearts truly do lie in the selo.
+In fact, they are proud to call themselves Seljaci.

-“Seljak” just means villager, but to my family, it means so much more.
-The Seljaci (pronounced sell-yahtzee) are a proud, characteristically stubborn, especially hard-working group of country folk that have lived along the Adriatic Sea in Dalmatia for over 1000 years, all the way back to the classical period of the Croatian Kingdom under Kralj Tomislav (King Thomas) in the 10th century.
+Seljak just means villager, but to my family, it means so much more.
+The Seljaci are a proud, characteristically stubborn, especially hard-working group of country folk that have lived along the Adriatic Sea in Dalmatia for over 1000 years, all the way back to the classical period of the Croatian Kingdom under Kralj Tomislav (King Thomas) in the 10th century.

 King Thomas was the first King of Croatia.
 He became Duke of Croatia in 910, was elevated to kingship by 925 and reigned until 928.
 At the time of his rule Croatia forged an alliance with the Byzantines during their struggle with the Bulgarian Empire, with whom Croatia eventually went to war and which culminated in a decisive victory at the Battle of the Bosnian Highlands in 926.
 Since that bygone era, however, Croatians have been without a state to call their own, at least until the mid-1990’s.

 It surprises most to know that Croatians have remained an ethnically and culturally distinct population within Europe for over 1000 years.
-How many other cultures in the world can claim such robustness?
-Not many.
-Though at the time of this writing, the modern Republic of Croatia is just 22 years old, the country people—the Seljaci—who have traditionally tended to the land, have been around for far longer…
+Though at the time of this writing, the modern Republic of Croatia is just a few decades old, the country people—the Seljaci—who have traditionally tended to the land, have been around for far longer…

-Selo Oils celebrates this rich history and tradition of the Croatian country folk of the Dalmatian coastlands.
-In fact, our olive oil represents our family’s attempt to embody at least a glimmer of their timeless memory.
+Selo Olive Oil celebrates this rich history and tradition of the Croatian country folk of the Dalmatian coastlands.
+Our olive oil represents our family’s attempt to embody at least a glimmer of their timeless memory.